ratman27/MNIST-NN-using-numpy/README.md

 - A hidden layer a[1] will have 10 units with ReLU activation
 - and finally, our output layer a[2] will have 10 units corresponding to the ten-digit classes with softmax activation.

+## Framework for solution:
+Used NumPy and complex mathematics for digit classification.

 ## FORWARD PROPAGATION:

 Z[1]=W[1]X+b[1]